 In June 2011, MFY issued Justice Deceived, a report detailing how large foreclosure firms were subverting state regulations and harming homeowners by failing to file the necessary paperwork to move a foreclosure case to the settlement part.
 Thousands of cases are stuck in this “shadow docket,” causing interest and fees to accrue, further undermining homeowners’ chance for a successful loan modification.
 A follow-up report in May 2012, Justice Unsettled, showed that the practice continues.
 To defend homeowners against this practice, MFY filed a class action lawsuit against Stephen J. Baum, P.C. for engaging in unfair debt collection practices.

-MFY’s Foreclosure Prevention Project is supported by the U.S. Department of Housing and Urban Development, the New York State Office of the Attorney General, the New York State Department of Housing & Community Renewal, and the Center for New York City Neighborhoods.
+MFY’s Foreclosure Prevention Project is supported by the New York State Office of the Attorney General, Center for New York City Neighborhoods, and the New York State Office of Court Administration.